Who owns the customer journey in motor finance?

-Offering end users a digital self-serve facility is often – and incorrectly – seen as a bit of a “nice to have” in the motor finance market; at face value it saves on customer service costs, but is otherwise viewed by some as not particularly transformative in the long run.
+Offering end users a digital self-serve facility is often (incorrectly) seen as a bit of a ‘nice to have’ in the motor finance market.
+At face value, it saves on customer service costs, but is otherwise viewed by some as not particularly transformative in the long run.
 Yet, for those lenders seeking a route to growth in a crowded competitive environment, initiating digital interaction with end users will offer far more than just cost savings or efficiency gains.

 In this paper, I will consider the practical development of the digital self-serve proposition, looking at it not just as an end in itself, but as the starting point in a more in-depth, strategic journey.

-To get much bigger, the industry would need a surge of growth in consumer demand for cars, and a continuation of current finance conditions – both of which seem unlikely at best, given a number of macroeconomic likelihoods including interest rate rises, increased cost of living, falling used vehicle prices, and rising import costs.
-While it’s hard to put a timer on any of these changes, they are looking increasingly likely in the midterm.
+To get much bigger, the industry would need a surge of growth in consumer demand for cars, and a continuation of current finance conditions, both of which seem unlikely at best, given a number of macroeconomic likelihoods including interest rate rises, increased cost of living, falling used vehicle prices, and rising import costs.
+While it’s hard to put a timer on any of these changes, they’re looking increasingly likely in the midterm.

-While few in the industry think that motor finance is likely to experience a crash situation in the near future, it does seem reasonable to assume the auto retail market is as big as it is going to get, and is nearing saturation point when it comes to finance.
+While few in the industry think that motor finance is likely to experience a crash situation in the near future, it does seem reasonable to assume the auto retail market is as big as it’s going to get, and is nearing saturation point when it comes to finance.

 When a market reaches this stage of maturity, its participants get to a point where winning market share from competitors offers a better return on investment than seeking and developing untapped customer bases.
-In a no-growth market the only economic outcome is margin erosion for the participants.
-This in turn erodes margins for all concerned – after all, winning market share is not cheap.
-Where acquiring a customer also necessitates converting them from the books of a rival, the cost of origination grows steeply against increasing volumes – as such, marketing spend and competitive pricing both eat more and more into returns the further a business goes from its core sales territory.
+In a no-growth market, the only economic outcome is margin erosion for the participants.
+This in turn erodes margins for all concerned.
+After all, winning market share isn’t cheap.
+Where acquiring a customer also necessitates converting them from the books of a rival, the cost of origination grows steeply against increasing volumes.
+As such, marketing spend and competitive pricing eat into returns the further a business goes from its core sales territory.

 A simple fix?

-It probably will not surprise you to hear that I think digital offers a way to support competitive growth, while mitigating the cost penalties usually involved in upscaling.
+It probably won’t surprise you to hear that I think digital offers a way to support competitive growth, while mitigating the cost penalties usually involved in upscaling.
 The primary immediate benefit is breaking the correlation between increasing new business volume and increasing customer service costs.

-I think the opportunities afforded by this journey are particularly relevant to point of sale motor finance providers, due to a long standing issue they have faced concerning brand and visibility.
+I think the opportunities afforded by this journey are particularly relevant to point-of-sale motor finance providers due to a long-standing issue they’ve faced concerning brand and visibility.

 Building an identity